The Soo & Whitefish Pt. (Replay)

 It's hard to take in, that moment when you cross your wake and complete the 6,000-mile waterway tour-of-the-U.S. called The Great Loop.
 Such mixed feelings!
-Behind you (well, behind me anyway), months of diverse experiences and emotions.
-So much delight and even thrill but also, sometimes, discouragement.
-Such determination but also, sometimes, doubt.
-Dozens of … Continue reading Crossing The Wake
+Many Moons has been traveling The Great Loop for 337 days.
+Behind us (well, behind me anyway), months of diverse experiences and emotions.
+So much delight and even thrill but … Continue reading Crossing The Wake (Day 337)

 Presque Isle is French for "almost an island."
 That's sort of like a boat on The Great Loop, isn't it!
-Seems like every state with a large lake has a Presque Isle.
-We are at the one on the Sunrise Coast of Michigan, on the NE corner of the Lower Peninsula.
-It's called the Sunrise … Continue reading Almost an Island
+When we are under way alone, we also are almost an island.
+It seems every state with a large lake has a Presque Isle in that lake.
+We are at the one on the Sunrise … Continue reading Presque Isle: Almost an Island

-We're just 100 miles or so from De Tour Village in Michigan's Upper Peninsula, where the Mainship Many Moons will close the loop -- i.e., finish The Great Loop -- and then continue a few hundred more miles to her home port.
-Loopers call this closing of the loop "crossing your wake" because when a … Continue reading Close to Closing
+As we continue up Lake Huron, we're just 100 miles or so from De Tour Village in Michigan's Upper Peninsula, where the Mainship Many Moons will close the loop -- i.e., finish The Great Loop -- and then continue a few hundred more miles to her home port.
+Loopers call this closing of the loop … Continue reading Up Lake Huron: Close to Closing

 Up the St. Clair River